timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 statically complied.
 A lot of this benefit goes away if you need to manage the location and permissions on a bunch of static files needed by the running web application.

-The solution is to statically compile any necessary files into the application binary itself.
+The solution is to compile any necessary files into the application binary itself.
 This can be in Go by using a byte slice literal containing the [string representation](https://golang.org/ref/spec#String_literals) of the bytes in a file.